Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Methodology

 To establish a noise floor, we estimate the noise level from the region ($|\ell_y| > 4000$ and $4000 < |\ell_x| < 8000$) where the noise is lowest and demonstrates little $k$-dependence.
 We take the 20th percentile of the variance in this region for each band and Stokes parameter and refer to this as the white noise floor.
 We clip all variances to be no lower than the white noise floor, which affects $\ll1\%$ of modes.

 Our baseline covariance model combines theoretical CMB covariance with the empirical data covariance.
-The CMB covariance is computed from CAMB power spectra \citep{lewis99} using a Planck 2018 cosmology \citep{planck18-6}.
+The CMB covariance is computed from CAMB power spectra \citep{lewis99} using a Planck 2018 cosmology \citepalias{planck18-6}.
 The angular power spectra $C_\ell^{TT}$, $C_\ell^{EE}$, $C_\ell^{BB}$, and $C_\ell^{TE}$ are transformed to the $(T, Q, U)$ basis via:

-where $\phi = \arctan(k_y/k_x)$, and $|\vec{k}|$ maps to $\ell$ in the flat-sky approximation and our choice of $\vec{k}$ units.
+where $\phi$ is the angle following the IAU polarization convention, and $|\vec{k}|$ maps to $\ell$ in the flat-sky approximation and our choice of $\vec{k}$ units.
 A raised-cosine high-pass filter is applied to the theoretical spectra to suppress fluctuations at $\ell \lesssim 720$, approximating the attenuation of modes larger than the mask size due to the TOD filtering.
 The angular power spectra are then interpolated onto a Fourier grid of the map, supersampled by a factor of 4, then averaged down to the map resolution.
 The CMB covariance is then convolved with the apodization window function in the Fourier domain to account for mode coupling, and band-to-band covariances are constructed using band- and Stokes-dependent calibration factors from SPT-3G power spectrum analyses.

 For diagonal elements of the covariance matrix, we take the element-wise maximum of the CMB-plus-white-noise model and the empirical covariance, ensuring we do not underestimate the noise.
 For off-diagonal elements, we use the CMB model.
-The elements of the correlation matrix are clipped to $[-0.95, 0.95]$ to ensure we do not rely on more than $20\times$ CMB suppression via band-band combinations.
+The elements of the correlation matrix are clipped to $[-0.8, 0.8]$ to ensure we do not rely on more than $5\times$ CMB suppression via band-band combinations.
 We find the resulting covariance matrix to be symmetric positive-definite for every mode.
-Finally, we invert each mode's covariance matrix to obtain the precision matrix $(\mathbf{N^{-1}})_{\vec{k}}$.
+Finally, we invert each mode's covariance matrix to obtain the precision matrix $(\mathbf{N}^{-1})_{\vec{k}}$.

 We also implement three alternative covariance models for cross-validation.
 The \textit{data-driven diagonal model} uses only the diagonal elements of the empirical covariance while neglecting band-band and Stokes-Stokes correlations.
 The \textit{full data-driven model} uses the entire empirical covariance matrix including all correlations.
 The \textit{white noise model} assumes uncorrelated noise across all non-zero modes, bands, and Stokes parameters, using only the measured white noise floor.